OmorFarukRakib/Snake-Game/README.md

 # Snake-Game

-A simple game that we all know and love: Snake.
+A simple game that we all know and love: Snake-Game.

 Live: https://omorfarukrakib.github.io/Snake-Game/